glvnst/shelltools/README.md

 - **randrange.py**: Implements the random.randrange python function on the command line.
 For example, `randrange.py 1 1000` returns a number between one and one thousand.
 - **randomvoice.py**: An OS X tool that returns the name of a randomly-selected text-to-speech voice.
 The voices are chosen from the set of voices installed on the system (the output of `say -v '?'`).
 - **ql.py**: A command-line utility for viewing documents with quicklook.
 Wraps `qlmanage -p` with some convenient type handling.
+- **fexclude.py**: A command-line utility for generating the arguments necessary to exclude and prune a list of paths from a find search.
+If there's more than a few it can get really silly.
+For example:

+		$ find / $(fexclude /etc /var /.* /tmp /mnt /root /cdrom /nfs) -newerct '2 days ago'

+	Is an easier shortcut for:

+		find / -not ( ( -path /etc -o -path /var -o -path /.* -o -path /tmp -o -path /mnt -o -path /root -o -path /cdrom -o -path /nfs ) -prune ) -newerct 2 days ago
+- **tev.py**: A smallish util for reporting characters the terminal is getting (in raw mode), inspired by xev

 All files available under a BSD-style license.
 See LICENSE.txt for complete details.